Star Fox 2: Legacy

-After Star Fox 2 was canceled, Argonaut's contract with Nintendo ended.
-Cuthbert left Japan and moved to the United States to work with Sony.
-In 2001, he returned to Japan to establish Q-Games.
-The company collaborated with Nintendo in 2006 to develop Star Fox Command, and again in 2011 for Star Fox 64 3D.
-Cuthbert found the experimentation with Star Fox 2 personally helpful in his career.

 Star Fox 2 inspired the design of later Star Fox games.
 Free-range flying and grounded vehicle gameplay were implemented into Star Fox 64, as was the Star Wolf team.
-Nintendo and Q-Games played Star Fox 2 to gather inspiration on its strategic gameplay elements for Star Fox Command.
-Miyamoto asked Cuthbert to make Command more similar to Star Fox 2 than the original Star Fox.
+Star Fox 2 also drove ideas for other Nintendo 64 games.
+Cuthbert believes the platforming experimentation in Star Fox 2 gave Miyamoto confidence for Super Mario 64.
+Although Argonaut's contract with Nintendo ended after Star Fox 2, Cuthbert and his new company Q-Games collaborated with Nintendo in 2006 for Star Fox Command, and again in 2011 for Star Fox 64 3D.
+Nintendo and Q-Games played Star Fox 2 to gather inspiration for the strategic gameplay elements for Star Fox Command.
+Miyamoto asked Cuthbert to make Command closer to Star Fox 2 than the original Star Fox.
 The Arwing's ability to transform into the Walker was re-introduced in Star Fox Zero (2016).
-The game also drove ideas for future Nintendo 64 games.
-Cuthbert believes a lot of the platforming experimentation they ran in Star Fox 2 gave Miyamoto confidence for Super Mario 64.